ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/index.md

 ## Ethash {#ethash}

-Ethash the mining algorithm that was actually used on the real Ethereum Mainnet.
+Ethash was the mining algorithm that was actually used on the real Ethereum Mainnet under the now deprecated proof-of-work architecture.
 Ethash was effectively a new name given to a specific version of Dagger-Hashimoto after the algorithm got significantly updated, whilst still inheriting the fundamental principles of its predecessor.
 Ethereum Mainnet only ever used Ethash - Dagger Hashimoto was an R&D version of the mining algorithm that was superseded before mining started on Ethereum mainnet.

 [More on Ethash](/developers/docs/consensus-mechanisms/pow/mining-algorithms/ethash).